One of the primary reasons that we encourage fitness training for our canine athletes is to reduce the risk of injury in dog sports.

 In 2009, the retrospective survey that Dr. Levy et al, created and reported results on, gave us an idea of the prevalence of injuries for agility dogs in America.
 Handlers reported on injuries that occurred while training for or in agility over the course of 2 years.
 Handlers were advised to report if there were no injuries during those 2 years, as well.
 Over 1600 agility handlers provided survey results.
 The overall prevalence of injury, of some sort, as reported by these agility participants, was that nearly 1 out of 3 agility dogs has suffered an injury of some sort that was related directly to the sport.

-Acute injuries are injuries that occur suddenly, in an instant.
+ACUTE injuries are injuries that occur suddenly, in an instant.
 These types of injuries in dogs are typically easier to identify and they are usually easily associated with the cause - in the case of the 2009 Levy survey - agility training or competition.
-The agility dog injury survey results from 2009 are likely close to accurate for this classification of injury, although decreased memory (remember this survey asked handlers to report on the previous 2 years) may have resulted in a decreased reporting of the actual incidence of acute injuries.
+The agility dog injury survey results from 2009 are likely close to accurate for this classification of injury, although decreased memory (this survey asked handlers to report on the previous 2 years) may have resulted in a decreased reporting of the actual incidence of acute injuries.

-A sudden unexpected turn can cause acute injuries.
+A sudden, unexpected, turn can cause acute injuries.

-In people, studies show that overuse injuries are more common in sports.
+In people, studies show that OVERUSE injuries are more common in sports.
 Overuse injuries are often subtle and develop over time.
 Because these types of injuries develop over time, it is possible that the 2009 Levy study could have underestimated the incidence of this as well.
-An overuse injury is damage to a bone, muscle, ligament, nerve, or tendon due to repetitive stress without allowing adequate time for the body to heal from the microtrauma that occurs with the repetitive movements.
+An overuse injury is damage to a bone, muscle, ligament, nerve, or tendon due to repetitive stress without allowing adequate time for the body to heal from the microtrauma that occurs with repetitive movements.

 Jumping is one potential area of overuse in agility.

-Common causes of overuse injuries in sports, for people, include errors in technique and training errors.
-Improper technique, even technique that is only slightly off, can result in overuse injuries.
-This can occur in both sport skill training as well as fitness training.
+IMPROPER TECHNIQUE, even a technique that is only slightly off, can result in overuse injuries.
+This can occur in both sports skill training as well as fitness training.
+The technique of a specific skill or specific exercise is typically performed slowly to ensure it is proper and then the movement is increased in speed.
 The athletic or fitness coach is vital in identifying improper technique and correcting it to help reduce the risk of overuse injury.

-Exercise applies a physiologic stress to your dog’s body and your dog’s body adapts by thickening and strengthening the tissues involved so that muscles get stronger and larger, tendons get stronger and bone density increases.
-But, if the exercise is applied in such a way that your dog’s body cannot properly adapt (training errors or technique errors), the excessive overload can cause microscopic injuries, leading to inflammation, which is the body's response to injury.
+Exercise applies physiologic stress to your dog’s body and your dog’s body adapts by thickening and strengthening the tissues involved so that muscles get stronger and larger, tendons get stronger, and bone density increases.
+But, if the exercise is applied in such a way that your dog’s body cannot properly adapt (training errors or technical errors), the excessive overload can cause microscopic injuries, leading to inflammation, which is the body's response to injury.
 Signs of overuse include swelling, which may or may not be noticeable, heat or warmth to the touch (which can be subtle in dogs with lots of hair), redness, and impaired function of the body part/tissue affected.

-Since we are in the beginning stages of truly understanding the prevalence and risk of injury in dog sports, we can draw upon and learn much from the studies in people.
+Since we are in the beginning stages of truly understanding the prevalence and risk of injury in dog sports, we can draw upon and learn much from the studies on people.
 In people, different sports carry different risks and inherently we know this to be true for dog sports.
 In human athletics, we know the value of evaluating risk factors for injury on an individual basis and then doing everything within our control to reduce the risk of injury.

 Planks - Another great strengthening exercise

-Cullen K.L., Leah R. Bent, Jeffrey J. Thomason & Noel M. M. Moëns (2013).
+References: Cullen K.L., Leah R. Bent, Jeffrey J. Thomason & Noel M. M. Moëns (2013).
 Internet-based survey of the nature and perceived causes of injury to dogs participating in agility training and competition events, Journal of the American Veterinary Medical Association, 243 (7) 1010-1018.
 DOI: http://dx.doi.org/10.2460/javma.243.7.1010

 Levy M., Trentacosta, N., & Percival, M. (2009).
 A preliminary retrospective survey of injuries occurring in dogs participating in canine agility, Veterinary and Comparative Orthopaedics and Traumatology, DOI: http://dx.doi.org/10.3415/vcot-08-09-0089